 Long Beach, Koh Lanta

-It’s not just a clever name—this wide, sweeping beach is one of the longest in Thailand and is definitely worth a visit, but only during the season.
+It’s not just a clever name—this wide, sweeping beach is one of the longest in Thailand and is definitely worth a mention on this list of best beaches in Thailand, but only during the season.
 Off season between May and November and you might not find the beach to be clean or relaxing, as many businesses close for the rainy season.